oceans aware: inform, inspire, involve

 ocean life

 It is thought that somewhere between 50 and 80% of life on Earth lives in the ocean but as scientists estimate that we’ve only explored 20% of the ocean, any attempt at estimating the number of different species that make up marine life, whether plankton (those which float), nekton (those which swim) or benthos (those living on the ocean floor) is impossible.
-A much cited scientific article from 2011 (How Many Species Are There on Earth and in the Ocean?) estimated that 91% of ocean species have yet to be classified, and that more than 80% of the ocean is unmapped, unobserved, and unexplored.
+According to the International Ocean Commission of UNESCO, 75-90% of the estimated 1–2 million marine species remain undiscovered, with a much cited scientific article from 2011 (How Many Species Are There on Earth and in the Ocean?) estimating that 91% of ocean species have yet to be classified..

 From 2000 to 2010, an international project, the Census of Marine Life, assessed the diversity, distribution, and abundance of marine life, involving 2,700 scientists from over 80 States.
 The scientific results were reported in 2010 at the Royal Institute in London.
 The census produced the most comprehensive inventory of known marine life ever compiled and catalogued, with 30 million records as of January 2011, a solid basis for future research.
 The results of the census are maintained and updated in a number of databases on national, regional and international levels.
 Nowadays, the World Register of Marine Species (WoRMS) and its sister site, the World Register of Deep-Sea Species (WoRDSS), aim to provide an authoritative and comprehensive list of names of marine organisms.